A message from your Chairman and Committee September 2020

 It is necessary for our Committee to emphasise that ALL MEMBERS OF OUR U3A MUST BE AWARE that in undertaking ANY U3A ACTIVITY, they are responsible for their OWN CHOICES AND THEIR OWN ABILITIES when joining any Group.
 Thank you.

-The University of the Third Age, which originated in France in 1972, came to the UK in 1982 and there are now over 1,020 local branches around the country of which Parbold, Newburgh & District is still one of the younger.
+The University of the Third Age, which originated in France in 1972, came to the UK in 1982 and there are now over 1,050 local branches with 444,000 members around the country, of which Parbold, Newburgh & District is still one of the younger.

 The U3A exists to bring together retired and semi-retired people in a friendly setting to help increase our knowledge by sharing our interests and talents with each other and to stimulate our minds and bodies by remaining active and therefore, hopefully, healthy.
 More information can be found on the national U3A website: http://www.u3a.org.uk/ (You can copy and paste this link into your search engine toolbar to go straight there or use the button at the top right of this page's toolbar above marked "U3A").